microsoft/azure-health-data-services-workshop/Challenge-05 - Export and Anonymize Data/Readme.md

 ![export-header](./media/Export_Headers.png) <br>

-For more information on headers, check out this [documentation](https://hl7.org/Fhir/uv/bulkdata/export/index.html#headers).
+For more information on headers, please see this [documentation](https://hl7.org/Fhir/uv/bulkdata/export/index.html#headers).

-## Step 3: Securely transfer the file to the research team
+## Step 4: Securely transfer the file to the research team
 Researchers from outside organizations cannot have direct access to Healthcare or Payor organizations' Azure tennants.
 You will need to set up a way to securely transfer the anonymized datasets to these external groups.

 **Task:**
-Set up a shared access signature (SAS) token to allow a research team to access the anonymized datasets that you exported.
+Set up a Shared Access Signature (SAS) token to allow a research team to access the anonymized datasets that you exported.

 If you get stuck, please review [Create SAS Tokens](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/document-translation/create-sas-tokens?tabs=Containers).